Skip to the content.

 If an algorithm doesn’t calculate probabilities and just outputs an interval, it’s still possible to convert that interval into a probability under certain assumptions.
 It’s better than nothing, since it allows us to perform at least some sort of comparison.
 That’s what we did for SM-2, the only algorithm in the entire benchmark that wasn’t originally designed to predict probabilities.
 We decided not to include Memrise because we are unsure if the assumptions required to convert its intervals to probabilities hold.
 Well, it wouldn’t perform great anyway, it’s about as inflexible as possible.

 Once we have an algorithm that predicts R, we can run it on some users’ review histories to see how much predicted R deviates from measured R. If we do that using hundreds of millions of reviews, we will get a very good idea of which algorithm performs better on average.
-RMSE, or root mean square error, can be interpreted as “the average difference between predicted and measured probability of recall (R)”.
-RMSE is a measure of calibration.
+RMSE (bins), or root mean square error, can be interpreted as “the average difference between predicted and measured probability of recall (R)”.
+RMSE (bins) is a measure of calibration.
+I will keep adding (bins) just to make it clear that it’s not the same as the standard RMSE.

-Here’s what you need to know about RMSE:
+Here’s what you need to know about RMSE (bins):

 3. We calculate it by binning reviews in a way that is specific to spaced repetition, you won’t find this in the literature.
 This isn’t very nice for making the benchmark results accepted by other researchers, but we have other metrics for that.

 4. It’s not what the optimizer in Anki is minimizing.
-Log loss is what the FSRS optimizer is internally using for optimization, not RMSE.
-We can’t use RMSE for that.
+Log loss is what the FSRS optimizer is internally using for optimization, not RMSE (bins).
+We can’t use RMSE (bins) for that.

 Next is log loss.
 It is calculated using the following formula:

-where y is a binary label (either 0 or 1), and p is a probability (a real number between 0 and 1) predicted by some algorithm.
+where y is a binary label (either 0 or 1; 0 = Again and 1=Hard/Good/Easy in the context of Anki), and R is the probability of recall (a real number between 0 and 1) predicted by some algorithm.

 Here’s what you need to know about log loss:

-1. Log loss measures how close the predicted probability of recall (R) is to reality, just like RMSE.
-However, unlike RMSE, it doesn’t rely on binning reviews.
-RMSE is based on the difference between averages, whereas log loss is based on the difference between individual predictions and individual review outcomes.
+1. Log loss measures how close the predicted probability of recall (R) is to reality, just like RMSE (bins).
+However, unlike RMSE (bins), it doesn’t rely on binning reviews.
+RMSE (bins) is based on the difference between averages, whereas log loss is based on the difference between individual predictions and individual review outcomes.

 2. Log loss ranges from 0 to infinity, lower is better.

-3. Unlike RMSE, log loss never reaches 0, unless the algorithm only outputs ones and zeros.
+3. Unlike RMSE (bins), log loss never reaches 0, unless the algorithm only outputs ones and zeros.
 If an algorithm outputs numbers between 0 and 1, the minimum possible value of log loss that it can achieve is >0.
-This makes log loss less intuitive than RMSE.
+This makes log loss less intuitive than RMSE (bins).
 You might intuitively expect that if the distribution of predicted probabilities exactly matches the distribution of true probabilities, the loss would be zero, but no.

 Next is AUC (Area Under the Curve).
 Unlike the previous two metrics, AUC is not a measure of calibration but of discrimination.
 Here’s what you need to know about AUC: